OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

     - 8, 12, 13 exceptions stops VPC VM (because of task gates used).
       Add "NOTASK=1" to OS2LDR.INI to disable task gates in this case.

-    - VPC does not support multitasking (no APIC timer).

     - VBox is much better, except PAE paging mode - it looks unstable (at least in VBox 4.x).